boutboutnico/LCD_I2C_lib/README.txt

-LCD I2C Library
+Arduino LCD I2C Library
-This a library to drive a LCD by I2C protocol.
+This an Arduino library to drive a LCD by I2C protocol.

 Nicolas BOUTIN
 boutwork@gmail.com